gcky/gcky.github.io/scrolljack.md

 Then it just stops.

-The watch stops moving and texts start fading in, yet you haven't stopped scrolling.
+The watch stops moving and text starts fading in, yet you haven't stopped scrolling.
 You keep scrolling, animations start playing in the watch and texts continue to fade in and out.
 Then all of a sudden, the watch flies off the screen again, replaced by yet another watch moving in from below.
 The same thing happens repeatedly until you reach the end of the page.

 This kind of scrolling behaviour frustrates me, and looking at **this** reddit thread, it looks like I'm not the only one.